 Other data warehouse options

 BigQuery is great, but sometimes you need to optimize for different things when you're choosing a data warehouse.
 Some folks choose to go with Amazon Redshift, PostgreSQL, Snowflake, or Microsoft Azure SQL Data Warehouse, which are RDBMSes that use similar SQL syntax, or Panoply, which works with Redshift instances.
 Others choose a data lake, like Amazon S3.
 If you're interested in seeing the relevant steps for loading data into one of these platforms, check out To Redshift, To Postgres, To Snowflake, To Panoply, To Azure SQL Data Warehouse, and To S3.

 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

-Thankfully, products like Stitch were built to solve this problem automatically.
-With just a few clicks, Stitch starts extracting your Selligent data via the API, structuring it in a way that is optimized for analysis, and inserting that data into your Google BigQuery data warehouse.
+Thankfully, products like Stitch were built to move data from Selligent to Google BigQuery automatically.
+With just a few clicks, Stitch starts extracting your Selligent data, structuring it in a way that's optimized for analysis, and inserting that data into your Google BigQuery data warehouse.